 When the Intuitive Pedagogy trainings began, two other teachers helped shape this new pedagogical paradigm in a sustainable way.
 Merete Lövli contributed with intuitive painting.
 She inspired participants to discover the original creativity that slumbers in each person, even when it may be hidden under thick layers of distrust.
-She developed unique methods of teaching the arts, and boosted the creative growth of many.
+She developed unique methods of teaching the arts and boosted the creative growth of many people.

-Iris Johansson is a communication specialist, widely known and appreciated around the world.
-She founded the so called “primary work”, an in-depth way of working on the thoughts and feelings which lie under the surface of our consciousness.
-She greatly helped participants to have a better understanding of their experiences, and to learn from them more effectively.
+Iris Johansson is a communication specialist who is widely known and appreciated around the world.
+She founded the so-called “primary work” - an in-depth way of working on the thoughts and feelings which lie under the surface of our consciousness.
+She greatly helped participants to have a deeper comprehension of their experiences and to learn from them more effectively.

-To allow a better understanding of the approach of Intuitive Pedagogy, what follows are a few inspiring thoughts of Iris Johansson about the general misconceptions and misunderstandings held by many.
+To allow for a better understanding of the approach of Intuitive Pedagogy, I would like to share a few inspiring thoughts from Iris Johansson about the general misconceptions and misunderstandings held by many.

-1. Learning has to be hard and unpleasant to be successful.
+1. Learning has to be hard and unpleasant in order to be successful.

-Entire generations have been forced to believe this.
-Modern psychology and brain research show us something very different - the more relaxed we are, the more effective the learning processes becomes.
-Fear (of consequence) is an ineffective teacher.
-Trust is a very sustainable one.
+Entire generations have been forced to believe this incorrect thought.
+Modern psychology and brain research show us something very different – that the more relaxed we are, the more effective the learning process becomes.
+Fear of consequences is an ineffective teacher.
+Trust is a very sustainable teacher.

-2. To achieve the goal, we have to be willing to suppress our personal feelings.
+2. To achieve a goal, we have to be willing to suppress our personal feelings.

 If we suppress something, sooner or later it will turn against us.
 Our personal feelings are the motivator for any development.